 The first step in the screening process for Gifted and Talented Education (GATE) services is a cognitive abilities assessment administered to all 1st and 3rd grade SCUSD students each January.
 SCUSD utilizes multiple measures to identify students for services.
 This screening assessment is but one part of the GATE screening process.

-To ensure equity among students, all 1st and 3rd grade SCUSD students will be screened for possible Gifted and Talented Education (GATE) services.
+To ensure equity among students, all 1st and 3rd grade SCUSD students are screened for possible Gifted and Talented Education (GATE) services.
 In 1st grade, the district utilizes the Naglieri Non-Verbal Ability Test (NNAT3).
 In 3rd grade the district utilizes the Cognitive Abilities Test (CogAT).
-This universal screening will take place at school sites beginning in January.
+This universal screening will takes place at school sites beginning in January annually.

 Students not yet identified for GATE Services in SCUSD may be referred for screening by either their parents/guardians or current/past teacher.
 Students eligible for referral include any student who is new to SCUSD, or is in 2nd grade or grades 4-6.